aparna4scholas/book-store-app/README.md

- app.css--> use flex and its properties to get perfect nav bar with spaces. app.css-->define nabar link to get link to the list items.use flex properties. app.css--> for text box and button use bootstrap properties.
+ app.css--> use flex and its properties to get perfect nav bar with spaces. app.css-->define nabar link to link  list items.use flex properties. app.css--> for text box and button use bootstrap properties.